Have a Lucid Dream

 - Don't force it.
 Trying to forcefully remember your dream usually doesn't work.
 If you can't remember a dream, it might come back to you over the course of the day if you're not thinking about it.
 If you remember a snippet, try to let your mind naturally wander, and you may remember more.

-- 2Take naps.A study in the 70s found that taking a nap early in the day increases your chances of lucid dreaming.
-One suggestion is to wake up an hour earlier than usual, stay awake for half an hour, then go back to sleep.Advertisement
+- 2A study in the 70s found that taking a nap early in the day increases your chances of lucid dreaming.
+One suggestion is to wake up an hour earlier than usual, stay awake for half an hour, then go back to sleep.Take naps.Advertisement

 The MILD method of lucid dreaming